dfrc-korea/carpe/Carving/README.md

 1. moduleInterface @ Gibartes :
 - The convention of the current module system
 2. structureReader @ Gibartes :
-- The byte strucutured stream parser for carving module
+- The byte structured stream parser for carving module